How do I know if my air conditioner or heat pump uses R-22 refrigerant?

 If you decide a new air conditioner or heat pump is right for you, learn about the importance of proper unit sizing first.
 Choosing the right HVAC installation company is more important than anything else.

-Trust Penguin Air & Plumbing to help you make the best decision.
+Trust Penguin Air, Plumbing & Electrical to help you make the best decision.
 Give us a call to find out about our current offers.

 For the best quality and affordable air conditioning and heating in Phoenix, sign up for the Penguin Protection Plan.